shvets/shvets.github.io/source/blog/2013-10-05-gemfile_with_ruby_and_jruby.md

 end
 ```

-If you have a lot of dependencies this **if** logic complicates and pollutes your code.
+If you have a lot of dependencies this **if logic** complicates and pollutes your code.

 How can we simplify this code?
-Simple - you can keep two separate **Gemfile** - one for
+Easy - keep two separate **Gemfile** - one for
 Ruby (Gemfile) and another for JRuby (Gemfile-jruby).

-You have to explain though to your bundler which **Gemfile** needs to be used.
+You need to tell your bundler though which **Gemfile** needs to be used.

 If you want to run bundler with different Gemfile, run it this way: